pcomans/cursor-rules/README.md

 The `cursor-rules-location` rule in this collection is based on the implementation from [groundhog](https://github.com/ghuntley/groundhog/blob/trunk/.cursor/rules/cursor-rules-location.mdc) by Geoffrey Huntley.
 This rule establishes the standard structure and location for Cursor rules within a project.

-## Getting Started

-To use these rules:

-1. Create a `.cursor/rules` directory in your project
-2. Copy the desired rule files into this directory
-3. Configure the rules according to your project's needs
-4. Let Cursor AI use these rules to automate your development workflow

 ## Contributing

 Feel free to contribute to this collection by: